GreggHelt2/neurotensor/README.md

 # neurotensor
-Experiments with neural segmentation and reconstruction in TensorFlow
+Experiments with neuronal segmentation and reconstruction in TensorFlow